Guideline 12.2 – Paediatric Advanced Life Support (PALS)

 Endotracheal Intubation

-Intubation of the trachea has several advantages but should not be attempted at the disadvantage of prolonging hypoxaemia [Good Practice Statement].
-If intubation cannot be accomplished easily, oxygenation should be re-established by assisted or controlled positive pressure ventilation with a BVM device before a re-attempt at intubation.
-Endotracheal intubation offers several advantages, as it:
+Intubation of the trachea has several advantages, but should not be attempted at the disadvantage of prolonging hypoxaemia.
+If intubation cannot be accomplished easily, oxygenation should be re-established by assisted or controlled positive pressure ventilation with a BMV device before a re-attempt at intubation.

-- establishes and maintains a patent airway,
+- Establishes and maintains a patent airway.

-- facilitates initial mechanical ventilation with 100% oxygen (and later accurate administration of lesser amounts),
+- Facilitates initial mechanical ventilation with 100% oxygen (and later accurate administration of lesser amounts).

-- enables suctioning of the trachea,
+- Enables suctioning of the trachea.

 For uncuffed tubes: